Am0rphous/Awesome/Operating Systems.md

 distribution into a Live Kit (formely known as Live CD).
 - [Live Magic](https://chris-lamb.co.uk/projects/live-magic)
 - [Linux Respin](http://www.linuxrespin.org)
+- [OpenEmbedded](http://www.openembedded.org/wiki/Main_Page) - It allows developers to create a complete Linux Distribution for embedded systems.
 - [Ubuntu Imager](https://github.com/Distroshare/distroshare-ubuntu-imager) - Creates an installable live CD from an installed Ubuntu or derivative distribution.
+- [Yocto Project ](https://wiki.yoctoproject.org/wiki/Main_Page) - The Yocto Project is an open-source project that delivers a set of tools that create operating system images for embedded Linux systems.
+The Yocto Project tools are based on the OpenEmbedded (OE) project, which uses the BitBake build tool, to construct complete Linux images

 ## Desktop OSes
 - [Asahi](https://asahilinux.org) - Asahi Linux aims to bring you a polished Linux experience on Apple Silicon Macs.